EliottZemour/EliottZemour.github.io/about.md

 ## About me

 Hello!
 My name is Eliott and I am a master student in Computational Science and Engineering at EPFL, the Swiss Federal Institute of Technology in Lausanne.
-In September, I'll be starting my Master Thesis at the Decentralized Information Group (MIT).
+As of Sept 2022, I'll be carrying out my master thesis at the Decentralized Information Group (MIT CSAIL).

-My main interests are computational mathematics, natural language processing, reinforcement learning, as well as ethics and fairness of AI.
+My main interests are natural language processing, reinforcement learning, as well as privacy and fairness of AI.

 My GitHub is [EliottZemour](https://github.com/EliottZemour).
 You can drop me an email anytime at zemoureliott [at] gmail [dot] com.